ibm-cloud-docs/vpc/faq-private-path.md

 {: faq}
 {: support}

 Private Path services and Virtual Private Endpoint (VPE) gateways are free services.
-A Private Path network load balancer is charged per hour and per gigabyte of traffic.
-To estimate the cost of a load balancer, use the cost estimator on the provisioning page (either when you create a Private Path network load balancer during [Private Path service creation](/infrastructure/provision/privatePathService), or from the [Load balancers page](/infrastructure/network/loadBalancers)).
+A Private Path network load balancer (PPNLB) is charged per hour and per gigabyte of traffic.
+To estimate the cost of a PPNLB, use the cost estimator on the provisioning page (either when you create a Private Path network load balancer during [Private Path service creation](/infrastructure/provision/privatePathService), or from the [Load balancers page](/infrastructure/network/loadBalancers)).

 For example, from the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation Menu** icon ![Menu icon](../../icons/icon_hamburger.svg) and select **Infrastructure > Network > Private Path services**.
 Then, click **Create** to open the provisioning page.